MikuSnow/BetonQuest./Events-List.md

 ## Party event: `party`

 Runs the specified list of events (third argument) for every player in a party.
-More info about parties in "Party" chapter in **Other important stuff** section.
+More info about parties in "Party" chapter in **Reference** section.

 **Example**: `party 10 has_tag1,!has_tag2 give_reward`